Falcons hold media availability in skating rink

 No, the ice isn't down at The Square at Memorial City.
 And only a handful of players are scheduled to meet with reporters.

-Still, it's an unusual setting for a Super Bowl event, hard by an Old Navy and a Cheesecake Factory.
+Still, it's an unusual setting for a Super Bowl event, held by an Old Navy and a Cheesecake Factory.

-Adding to the surreal atmosphere - Houston doesn't have even a minor league hockey team any longer - was the presence of a high school band playing as buses arrived.
+Houston doesn't have even a minor league hockey team any more.
+However, there was a high school band playing as buses arrived.
 Some folks, perhaps puzzled by who was riding in the buses, waved to media members as the vehicles pulled up to the entrance.